jianliu10/jianliu.github.io/_posts/2018-12-21-DI-batch-promotion-enhancement.md

    For example, in the current promotion data integration system, it generates promotion data not only by monthly promotion turn, also by weekly, and by daily.
 The reason of generating weekly and daily promotion data is to provide a sales revenue weekly and daily drilldown view for report and BI analysis.
 In each monthly promotion turn, there are avg 170k promotion items records, avg 467k promotion locations records.
 By multiplying by 4, there are 680k and 1,840k weekly records per month.
 By multiplying by 30, there are 5,100k and 14,010k daily records per month.
 Assume each record avg 500 bytes, the size of promotion data generation can reach up to tens of billions of bytes in a fresh batch jobs run.

-### TechnicalDebt-4: hard coded codes/types mapping logic from upstream transactional systems to DWS report system
+### TechnicalDebt-4: hard coded codes/types mapping logic from upstream transactional systems to DWH report system

    It was initially convenient to hard code codes/types mapping logic in ETL transformation when the number of mappings is small.
 With the upstream transactional system adds more and more codes/types, the hard coded mapping logic becomes a constant coding labor.
 Every time there is a new or changed promotion program or promotion location in upstream transactional system, the hard coded mapping logic need to be revisited and changed accordingly.
 Hard coded mapping logic also makes the visual ETL flow chart bloated with several branches of data process flows that only differs in codes/types mapping logic.

-   For example, promotion data integation component maps promotion location codes used in updtream SAM system to the promotion subtypes used in DWS report system.
+   For example, promotion data integation component maps promotion location codes used in updtream SAM system to the promotion subtypes used in DWH report system.
 There are different codes/types mapping logics depending on the promotion types.

 ## Design of promotion data integration automation and enhancement

-### Automate new or changed dimensional data integration into DWS
+### Automate new or changed dimensional data integration into DWH

 This session proposes two solutions to TechnicalDebt-1 described in the above.

 #### Basic enhancement - Using business client CSV input files and PL/SQL Stored Procedures

-When adding or chaning a large number of dimensional data records, The current approach is to write individual insert/update/delete SQL DML statements for each records to directly load into multiple inter-related final dimensional tables in DWS with surrogate IDs (integer) as foreign key references.
+When adding or chaning a large number of dimensional data records, The current approach is to write individual insert/update/delete SQL DML statements for each records to directly load into multiple inter-related final dimensional tables in DWH with surrogate IDs (integer) as foreign key references.
 Assume there are 50 of new or changed programs, and 5 final fact tables to populated, there will be, <number of new or changed programs> * <number of final dimensional tables>, total 250 SQL DML statments to hand written by developers.

 The enhanced approach is to use business client provided CSV input files.
-The business client provides CSV input files containing new or changed business records, a **generic python script** is developed to read the business CSV input files, load the raw file contents to staging tables in DWS.
-PL/SQL stored procedures are developed to read dimensional records from staging tables, transform them, and load them into the multiple inter-related final dimensional tables in DWS.
+The business client provides CSV input files containing new or changed business records, a **generic python script** is developed to read the business CSV input files, load the raw file contents to staging tables in DWH.
+PL/SQL stored procedures are developed to read dimensional records from staging tables, transform them, and load them into the multiple inter-related final dimensional tables in DWH.

 Assume there are 50 of new or changed programs, the enhanced approach will requires business client to provide a csv file with 50 lines of records.